pradhan-a/CNN_seismic_facies_classification/README.md

 ![Alt text](https://github.com/pradhan-a/CNN_rock_type_segmentation/blob/master/Figures/Picture1.png)

-### The machine learning problem: learn to classify every pixel/voxel of 3D grid of the earth into rock classes given input seismic data (4D tensor)
+### The machine learning problem: use deep 3D CNNs to classify every pixel/voxel of 3D grid of the earth into rock classes given input seismic data (4D tensor)
 Our CNN architecture (see image below) is inspired by fully-connected networks used for *semantic segamentation* problems (Long et al., 2015).
 We use dilated convolutional filters (Yu and Koltun, 2016) to exponentially increase the field of view.
 Transposed convolutional layers are used to upsample from *time* to *depth* dimension.
 We also use batch-norm (Ioffe, and Szegedy, 2015) and Monte-Carlo dropout (Gal and Ghahramani, 2015) layers after every convolutional layer.
 Monte-Carlo dropout calculates the epistemic uncertainty of network.

 ![Alt text](https://github.com/pradhan-a/CNN_rock_type_segmentation/blob/master/Figures/Picture2.png)